gsoft-inc/sg-orbit/README.md

 Releasing the website includes a few steps:

+1. Build the packages
-1. Build docz into a static web app
+2. Build docz into a static web app
-2. Deploy the static web app to Netlify
+3. Deploy the static web app to Netlify

 Before you release, make sure you have access to the GSoft Netlify team and the **sg-orbit** site.